Mortgage

 Requirement typeHomeOne guideline

-First-time homebuyerAt least one borrower must have had no ownership in a residential property in the last three years
+First-time homebuyerAt least one borrower must have had no ownership in a residential property over the past three years

 OccupancyAll borrowers must live in the home as their primary residence